The tiny rail station at Paestum was deserted.

 Capri was often attacked and occupied by Turkish pirates.
 Napoleon’s troops captured it in 1806.
 Then the British.
 Then the French again.
 In 1815 it fell to Naples.

 Since then, the island has attracted artists, writers, movie stars, and other celebrities, including Oscar Wilde, D.H.
 Lawrence, Vladimir Lenin, Clark Gable, Brigitte Bardot, and Jackie Onassis.
 Mariah Carey owns a villa on the island.
 Its population is thirteen thousand, not counting the tens of thousands of tourists.

 I visited twice, first on the good ship Frateli Aprea, captained by jolly Andrea, out of Sorrento.
 And second on the regular ferry from Positano.

 Before the crossing, Captain Andrea cruised us by the ancient Roman villa ruins on the stony Sorrentine Peninsula.
 Fishermen angled from the rocks.

-At Faraglioni (the sea stacks), Andrea maneuvered us under the famous arch.
+At Faraglioni (sea stacks), Andrea maneuvered us under the famous arch.
 We passed the pink lighthouse at Faro Punta Carena.
-Unfortunately, the water was too high to enter Grotta Azzura (the Blue Grotto).
+Unfortunately, the water was too high to enter Grotta Azzura (Blue Grotto).
 None of the rowboat pilots were on duty.
 We disembarked at Marina Grande.